Tcormons/digital-agency/README.md

 # digital-agency

-A frontend project for a mock digital agency using React Hooks & Redux
+A frontend project for a mock digital agency using React Hooks

 Designed for Desktop && Mobile Responsive